trailofbits/test-fuzz/README.md

 ### Serializable / deserializable arguments

 In general, a target's arguments must implement the [`serde::Serialize`] and [`serde::Deserialize`] traits, e.g., by [deriving them].
 We say "in general" because `test-fuzz` knows how to handle certain special cases that wouldn't normally be serializable/deserializable.
 For example, an argument of type `&str` is converted to `String` when serializing, and back to a `&str` when deserializing.
-See also [`concretize`] and [`concretize_impl`] above.
+See also [`generic_args`] and [`impl_generic_args`] above.

 ### Global variables

 The fuzzing harnesses that `test-fuzz` implements do not initialize global variables.
 While [`execute_with`] provides some remedy, it is not a complete solution.
 In general, fuzzing a function that relies on global variables requires ad-hoc methods.

-### [`convert`] and [`concretize`] / [`concretize_impl`]
+### [`convert`] and [`generic_args`] / [`impl_generic_args`]

 These options are incompatible in the following sense.
-If a fuzz target's argument type is a type parameter, [`convert`] will try to match the type parameter, not the type to which it is concretized.
+If a fuzz target's argument type is a type parameter, [`convert`] will try to match the type parameter, not the type to which the parameter is set.
 Supporting the latter would seem to require simulating type substitution as the compiler would perform it.
 However, this is not currently implemented.

 ## Tips and tricks